The 10 Worst Places To Live In Nebraska For 2021

 7. Lexington

-However, according to data (which doesn’t measure things like beauty and ‘friendly people’), there are far better options in the state for making a place home.
+However, according to data (which doesn’t measure things like beauty and ‘friendly people’), the state has far better options for making a place home.
 And the worst place to live in Nebraska?
-That would be Crete.
+The worst place to live in Nebraska is Grand Island.

 If you’re looking for something more national, check out the worst cities in America or the worst states in America.